In This Article

 Even if you're traveling between states where cannabis is legal, the federal government's stance remains unchanged.
 Crossing state lines with cannabis, even if both states have legalized it, still violates federal law, and the potential legal repercussions are still in effect.

 Now, what about individuals with a medical cannabis card?
+Are the rules concerning whether you can bring edibles on a plane different?

 While possessing a medical cannabis card grants you legal access to cannabis in your home state, it does not provide immunity from federal regulations when it comes to interstate and international travel.
 Unfortunately, the federal ban on cannabis extends to medical cannabis users as well, and the TSA cannot permit you to fly with any cannabis products, even if it's for medicinal purposes.